SteeltoeOSS/Documentation/api/v4/management/loggers.md

 See the [Exposing Endpoints](./using-endpoints.md#exposing-endpoints) and [HTTP Access](./using-endpoints.md#http-access) sections for the steps required to enable HTTP access to endpoints in an ASP.NET Core application.

-To add the actuator to the service container and map its route, use the `AddInfoActuator` extension method.
+To add the actuator to the service container and map its route, use the `AddLoggersActuator` extension method.

 Add the following code to `Program.cs` to use the actuator endpoint: